High Tolerance to Drugs or Alcohol

 There are different types of drug tolerances.
 Here are three:

-Metabolic tolerance refers to a specific dose of the drug that causes a lower brain concentration in tolerant people than it does in non-tolerant people.
+Metabolic tolerance refers to a specific drug dose that causes a lower brain concentration in high-tolerance people than in non-tolerant people.

 Pharmacodynamic tolerance refers to one of two things: